 - 300ml alcohol of your choice

 - 150g marzipan (optional)

-- In a large bowl, mix the cream, milk, vanilla, eggs, allspice, sugar, flour, cornflour, butter and a pinch of salt until well combined.
+- In a large bowl, mix the eggs, milk, cream, vanilla, sugar, allspice, flour, cornflour, butter and a pinch of salt until well combined.
 Tear up the bread into pieces and add into the liquid mixture.
-Leave to soak for at least 30 min, preferably longer.
+Leave to soak for at least 30 minutes, preferably longer.

-- Preheat the oven to 180°C and line a Bundt cake tin with cooking oil.
+- Preheat your oven to 180°C and line a Bundt cake tin with cooking oil.

 - Once the bread has soaked in the liquid, add ½ the alcohol and cashews and stir.
-Transfer ½ the mixture into the tin and evenly layer the soaked fruit and dark fruit cake over the top.
-Cover with the remaining bread mixture and top with the marzipan and leftover fruit.
+Transfer ½ the mixture into the tin and evenly layer the soaked fruit and dark fruit cake, if using, over the top.
+Cover with the remaining bread mixture and top with the marzipan, if using, and leftover fruit.

 - Pour over the remaining alcohol and leave to set overnight before slicing and eating.

-- I like to garnish my bread pudding with Christmas tree and snowflake sprinkles.
-If you can’t get ahold of them, dust some icing sugar on top for a snowfall effect.
+- I like to garnish my bread and butter pudding with Christmas tree and snowflake sprinkles.
+If you can’t find any festive sprinkles, dust some icing sugar on top for a snowfall effect.